Cristian Paredes, PhD

 Title/s: Assistant Professor

 Specialty Area: Race and Ethnicity, Immigration, Social Inequality, Latin America, Culture

 Office #: Coffey 430

-Cristian L. Paredes is primarily interested in the influence of immigration on several social dynamics in US metropolitan areas, and in the multidimensionality of the ethno-racial condition in Latin American contexts of mestizaje (Spanish for ethnic/racial mixture).
-He uses sociocultural perspectives to study ethnic and racial issues in the United States and Latin America.
+Cristian L. Paredes is primarily interested in studying the influence of immigration on several social dynamics in U.S. metropolitan areas, and ethnic and racial issues in Latin America using sociocultural and demographic perspectives.
 Cristian was born and grew up in Lima, Peru.
 He has lived in the United States since 2003.

 PhD, University of Texas at Austin, 2017 (Sociology)

 Bachiller, Universidad del Pacífico (Lima, Peru), 1999 (Business Administration)

 Paredes, Cristian L. 2018.
 “Multidimensional Ethno-Racial Status in Contexts of Mestizaje: Ethno-Racial Stratification in Contemporary Peru.”
 Socius: Sociological Research for a Dynamic World 4: DOI: 10.1177/2378023118762002.

 Rodríguez, Néstor, Cristian L. Paredes, and Jacqueline Hagan.
 2017.
 “Fear of Immigration Enforcement among Older Latino Immigrants in the United States.”
 Journal of Aging and Health 29(6): 986-1014.

 Paredes, Cristian L. 2017.
 “Tolerance toward Immigrants as a Dimension of Cosmopolitanism: Explaining Attitudes toward Immigrants in Houston.”
 Sociological Spectrum 37(3): 149-70.